Back to Blog

 For GEO, this means: content that is well-indexed, well-structured, and answers the specific query directly has a real-time opportunity to be cited — regardless of when the AI model was trained.

 ChatGPT's base responses (without web search enabled) draw on training data with a knowledge cutoff.
-Brands with strong pre-cutoff authority — Wikipedia presence, academic citations, widespread press coverage — carry higher base citation probability.
+Brands with strong pre-cutoff authority — Wikipedia presence, academic citations, widespread press coverage — carry higher base citation probability in training-data-driven responses.

 By contrast, platforms using real-time retrieval (Perplexity, Google AI Overviews, Bing Copilot) cite content published today if it is relevant, well-structured, and accessible.
 This is where GEO content investments yield the fastest measurable results.